dogukancagatay/fedora-boxes-aarch64/README.md

 You can resolve the issue by creating a symlink from Python 3.7 site packages to your recent version of Python.

-First find out which syspaths of your `python3`.
+First, find out syspath of your `python3`.

 ```sh
 /usr/bin/python3 -m site